WAP-Industries/shokam/README.md

-The zip file houses all the source code used to create shokam's trojan horse.
+The zip file houses all the source code used to create Shokam's trojan horse.
 `Shokam Dating Sim.exe` runs a dating sim made with the [Potato framework](https://github.com/WAP-Industries/Potato).
 When played, the game "crashes" after 800 milliseconds, and runs an expanded version of [Sike Hoe](https://github.com/WAP-Industries/sike-hoe).